Vikas Goel

 I started my career in 1996 at CMC Ltd as a software developer, joining what was then the early wave of India's software services industry.
 From there, I moved through HCL/LexisNexis and then to Hughes Software Systems — companies where I learned how production systems get built, broken, and rebuilt at scale.

 In 2013 I joined blackNgreen as CTO, where I've been ever since.
-The company's evolution mirrors my own — what started as a telecom value-added services platform has become an AI-native customer-experience company.
-Today, blackNgreen's OXM platform powers 160+ telecom operators serving over 290 million subscribers across Southeast Asia, the Middle East, Africa, and South America.
+The company's evolution mirrors my own — what started as a value-added services platform has become a global enterprise SaaS company building customer-experience and AI products for large enterprises.
+Today, blackNgreen's flagship OXM platform serves 160+ enterprise customers reaching over 290 million end-users across Asia, the Middle East, Africa, and South America.
+The product portfolio has expanded from one platform to several enterprise SaaS products spanning customer experience, voice AI, and increasingly autonomous agent systems.

 Along the way, in 2017, my team and I shipped MagicCall — a real-time voice changer for phone calls.
 It crossed 14 million downloads on Google Play, becoming one of the most-downloaded India-built voice apps on the store.
 The engineering challenge — speech in, transformed speech out, sub-second latency, on a real phone call, at consumer scale — turned out to be the same engineering shape that AI voice agents would demand a decade later.
 MagicCall is where we built that competence.